quicwg/ops-drafts/draft-ietf-quic-manageability.md

-The QUIC connection ID (see {{rebinding}}) is designed to allow a coordinating on-path device, such as a load-balancer, to associate two flows when one of the endpoints changes address or port.
+The QUIC connection ID (see {{rebinding}}) is designed to allow a coordinating on-path device, such as a load-balancer, to associate two flows when one of the endpoints changes address.
 This change can be due to NAT rebinding or address migration.

 The connection ID must change upon intentional address change by an endpoint, and connection ID negotiation is encrypted, so it is not possible for a passive observer to link intended changes of address using the connection ID.

 When one endpoint unintentionally changes its address, as is the case with NAT rebinding, an on-path observer may be able to use the connection ID to